Monoculture: Residential monoculture

 Lawn monoculture in the United States was historically influenced by English gardens and manor-house landscapes, but its inception into the American landscape is fairly recent.
 Aesthetics drove the evolution of the residential green areas, with turfgrass becoming a popular addition to many American homes.
 Turfgrass is a nonnative species and requires high levels of maintenance.
 At the local level, governments and organizations, such as Homeowner Associations, have pressured the maintenance of lawn aesthetics and influenced real estate value.
 Disagreements in residential maintenance of weeds and lawns have resulted in civil cases or direct aggression against neighbors.

 High levels of maintenance required for turfgrass created a growing demand for chemical management, i.e. pesticides, herbicides, insecticides.
 A 1999 study showed that in a sample of urban streams, at least one type of pesticide was found in 99% of the streams.
 A major risk associated with lawn pesticide use is the exposure to chemicals within the home through the air, clothing, and furniture, which can be more detrimental to children than to the average adult.

+Aside from pesticide/chemical exposure, residential monocultures such as turfgrass lawns can also negatively impact human health through increased allergen production, worsening of urban heat islands, and a high demand for irrigated water.
+Grass pollen concentration, associated with extensive uniform lawns, has been shown to consistently induce symptoms of allergic rhinitis and other impairments, ranging from inconveniences to significant disruptions in daily quality of life.
+Additionally, lawns often replace trees within residential spaces, ultimately reducing the heat mitigation effects offered by a tree's canopy.
+This can exacerbate urban heat islands, leading to an increase in heat-related illnesses and cardiovascular stress during hot seasons, particularly among vulnerable populations such as the elderly and young children.

+Furthermore, turfgrass lawns often require significant irrigation to supplement what local ecosystems can naturally sustain, particularly in arid regions.
+This leads to an increased pressure on freshwater resources and reliance on external water sources.
+This elevated water demand contributes to water scarcity and reductions in water quality, as pollutants are concentrated or introduced into the water supply via runoff.
+These conditions have been linked to reduced sanitation, waterborne disease such as cholera, and dehydration, especially in communities facing limited water access.
+These dynamics, when viewed from a One Health perspective, help to elucidate how residential land use can strain environmental resources and compromise human health and well-being.